xunker/uci/README.md

 # Ruby UCI - A Universal Chess Interface for Ruby

-The UCI gem allows for a much more ruby-like why of communicating with chess engines that support the UCI protocol.
+The UCI gem allows for a much more ruby-like way of communicating with chess engines that support the UCI protocol.

 ## Installation